 - 2.F.1.
-USA PICKLEBALL/IFP Approved Paddle List Players are responsible for confirming that the paddle they are using for match play is listed as Pass on the USA PICKLEBALL/IFP Approved Paddle List.
-The lists of approved equipment may be posted on the USA PICKLEBALL and IFP websites: USA Pickleball.org and ipickleball.com. - 2.F.1.a.
+USA PICKLEBALL Approved Paddle List Players are responsible for confirming that the paddle they are using for match play is approved and listed as "Pass" on the USA PICKLEBALL Approved Paddle List.
+The lists of approved equipment may be posted on the USA PICKLEBALL website: USA Pickleball.org. - 2.F.1.a.
 Violation.
-If at any point during the tournament it is determined that a player is using a paddle that violates any of the paddle specifications or is not listed on the USA PICKLEBALL/IFP Approved Paddle List as Pass, the following penalties apply:

-2.F.1.a.1 If the violation is identified prior to the match starting, the player may switch to a paddle listed as

-Pass on the USA PICKLEBALL/IFP Approved Paddle List without penalty.

-- 2.F.1.a.2 If the violation is identified after the match has started, the player or team forfeits only the match being played. - 2.F.1.a.3 If the violation is discovered after the match has concluded, the match results stand.
+If at any point during the tournament it is determined that a player is using a paddle that violates any of the paddle specifications or is not listed on the USA PICKLEBALL Approved Paddle List as Pass, the following penalties apply: - 2.F.1.a.1.
+If the violation is identified prior to the match starting, the player may switch to a paddle listed as Pass on the USA PICKLEBALL Approved Paddle List without penalty. - 2.F.1.a.2.
+If the violation is identified after the match has started, the player or team forfeits only the match being played. - 2.F.1.a.3.
+If the violation is discovered after the scoresheet is returned to the tournament operations desk, the match results stand.